 Everyone knows that the Mangy Moose is the place to go for après-ski in the winter months.
 But don’t just frequent the world-famous saloon.
 In this classic village building, you will find everything you need to get through the day.
 There is fine dining in the Mangy Moose restaurant, and the RMO Cafe downstairs offers one of the best breakfast options around.
 There is also a large grocery store and wine shop.
-Homemade tamales for breakfast and gourmet coffee drinks will start your day out right.
+Breakfast and gourmet coffee drinks will start your day off right.
 Grab a slice of New York-style pizza for lunch.
-Or grab a whole pizza and bottle of wine to go.
-At night, the Mangy Moose serves mouth-watering dinners using the finest ingredients available, including fresh fish, local beef and game.
+Or grab a whole pizza and a bottle of wine to go.
+At night, the Mangy Moose serves mouthwatering dinners using the finest ingredients available, including local game and regionally sourced beef from Carter Country Meats.
 The food isn’t the only thing that is authentic.
 Take a minute to explore the eclectic art and antique collection around the building, too.

 From the outside, Bodega looks like your average gas station store, but don’t let the exterior façade fool you.
 Inside you’ll find a gem — a specialty grocery store, butcher and bottle shop that will blow your mind.
 Filled with an abundance of local products and gourmet foods, Bodega has plenty of provisions to choose from, in addition to an intimate bar and liquor store.
-The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy hot in the shop or packaged up for you to take home.
-During breakfast and lunch, choose from a selection of grab-and-go eats, from hot fried chicken sandwiches (from the new outdoor fried chicken shack) and burritos to soups and more.
+The store is led by an in-house butcher who creates a rotating selection of Bovine + Swine sausages to enjoy packaged up for you to take home.
+During breakfast and lunch, choose from a selection of grab-and-go eats, freshly made breakfast burritos and a variety of hot soups all winter long.
 For takeout, you will find everything you need for a fantastic dinner at home.
 And you mustn’t leave without the Cream + Sugar ice cream sandwiches or famous adult sloshies.

 The food.
 The view.
 The art.
 Jackson’s newest restaurant combines exquisite cuisine, breathtaking views and fabulous art from its perch at the National Museum of Wildlife Art.
 From the team behind Gather, this lunch spot invites you to sip a glass of rosé on the patio, linger over your meal and peruse the museum’s world-class collection.
 Find chef Clark Myers’ inventive dishes made with seasonal, sustainable and local ingredients presented in a creative way, like a braised pork belly BLT (tomato jam, grilled red onion, sunflower pesto on ciabatta).
 Palate is the place to stop for a quick bite before walking the museum or for a long, lazy lunch with friends.
-On Sundays, take the bike path to Palate’s luxury brunch, offering a buffet and a small made-to-order menu, along with mimosas and bloody marys.
+It is also a great place to warm up after a sleigh ride on the Elk Refuge.
 Make sure to ask about their event catering at the museum’s many options on-site.

 A classic since it opened in 1966, this west bank restaurant has been a favorite ever since.
 Calico’s longevity is proof that there is something everyone will enjoy at this institution.
-The Calico bar is a great place to relax with a mouth-watering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
-Entree selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
-The kids’ menu is a bargain at only $3.50 per child.
+The Calico bar is a great place to relax with a mouthwatering pizza, hot from the wood-burning oven, and a bottle of wine from the extensive and well-priced wine list.
+Entrée selections include house-made pastas, grilled steaks, pork tenderloin and seasonal fish.
+The kids menu is a bargain at only $3.50 per child.
 The portions are large, the food is fresh and delicious, and the value is hard to beat.
 For lighter options, the Calico offers a great selection of salads and soups, and a separate bar menu.
-And with a START bus stop directly in front, there’s no need to worry
+And with a START bus stop directly in front, there’s no need to worry about the drive.

 A bustling dining destination with something for everyone, Roadhouse presents a comforting mix of down-home favorites of varying influences, all created using thoughtfully sourced ingredients.
 Roadhouse’s menu changes to feature seasonal selections, with a strong focus on local and regional meat and produce.
 The delectable menu is complemented by an outdoor dining area and award-winning, house-brewed craft beer concocted from high-quality ingredients and brewed with unparalleled passion.
 The beers, built on the spirit of exploration that Jackson Hole already exudes, help cultivate and strengthen the local craft beer adventure.
 New this summer: Stop by Roadhouse’s new production brewery and bottling area on Gregory Lane in Jackson.